deliveryhero/hfc-pubsub/docs/subscribing/Dead Letter Policy.md

 To make it easy to set this up, we have a option `createDefaultSubscription` that will automatically create a default dead letter subscription with name having `.default` added to the `deadLetterTopic`.

-For example, if deadLetterTopic is `dlq.example.test` then a subscription called `dlq.example.test.default` will be automatically created if `createDefaultSubscription` is true.
+For example, if deadLetterTopic is `example.test.dlq` then a subscription called `example.test.dlq.default` will be automatically created if `createDefaultSubscription` is true.